From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: ForestGen3D

 TLS data was acquired using a Leica BLK360 LiDAR scanner with an 830 nm wavelength laser and a field of view (FOV) of 300° (vertical) and 360° (horizontal).
+Scans were collected using a single-scan acquisition strategy, in which the instrument is deployed once at a plot centered position rather than through multiple co-registered scans.
+Although single viewpoint TLS does not fully eliminate occlusion, especially in dense forest understories, this strategy has been shown to be both effective and efficient for characterizing tree and plot level structural attributes across a wide range of forest ecosystems.
+Prior work demonstrates that randomized single-scan deployments provide reliable summary estimates of forest characterizations, while enabling practical data collection at larger spatial and ecological extents \cite{pokswinski2021simplified, hawley2018novel, loudermilk2009ground}.
+Consequently, our dataset prioritizes broader ecological coverage and diversity of vegetation conditions rather than full multi-view TLS completeness, aligning with the objective of training a generative model that generalizes across landscape heterogeneity.
 Scans were taken from static tripod positions, with 240 scans randomly distributed across a 2.5 km diameter area.
 Each TLS scan contained approximately 8 million points, with around 4.6 million from the ground.
-Since most returns were concentrated within a 25-meter range, points beyond this threshold were removed to mitigate the non-uniform point density.
+Since most returns were concentrated within a 25 meter range, points beyond this threshold were removed to mitigate the non-uniform point density.
 A representative sampling pattern of TLS scans across a region is shown in Fig. \ref{fig:broad_als_local_tls}, where each TLS scan is represented by a color-coded blob.
 ALS data was collected using a Galaxy T2000 LiDAR sensor mounted on a fixed-wing aircraft.
 The sensor operates at a 1064 nm wavelength and captures up to eight returns per pulse, with a 28° FOV, flown at an altitude of approximately 1,675 meters.
 The system achieves a point density of approximately 15 points per square meter and maintains an accuracy of 0.03 to 0.25 meters RMSE within a 150–6,500 meter range.
 The surveyed area was covered using multiple overlapping flight lines, including seven cross strips to reduce point sparsity and enhance coverage.
 Unlike TLS, ALS points are not affected by satellite signal occlusion and were globally aligned using a Trimble CenterPoint RTX RTK system for centimeter-level accuracy.
-A regional-scale ALS point cloud is shown in Fig. \ref{fig:broad_als_local_tls} in yellow, with orthographic (top-down) views on the left and middle and a side-view on the top right.
+A regional scale ALS point cloud is shown in Fig. \ref{fig:broad_als_local_tls} in yellow, with orthographic (top-down) views on the left and middle and a side-view on the top right.